-Barney has a wide-ranging practice acting on behalf of the Appropriate Authority in proceedings brought under the Police (Conduct) Regulations and Police Appeals Tribunals Rules and under the previous regulatory regime was often instructed as the legal adviser to the panel.
+Barney has a wide-ranging practice acting on behalf of the Appropriate Authority in proceedings brought under the Police (Conduct) Regulations and Police Appeals Tribunals Rules.

 Recent cases include:

 PS W (WMP) – allegations that a male officer had repeatedly subjected a number of female colleagues to inappropriate and lewd innuendo; the defence of ‘banter’ failed

 PC N (WMP) – allegation that a male officer used his position to seek to pursue a personal relationship with a victim of crime as she made a complaint

 PC W (TVP) – allegation that a male officer had engaged in unwanted sexualised behaviour with a female colleague

 PC N (Devon & Cornwall Police) – IPCC directed hearing regarding allegations that the officer had used excessive force in striking a football fan to the head with a baton.

 PC D (Gwent Police) – allegations that the officer had accessed police databases to pursue a private relationship.